ISniffPixels/midnightmacabre/README.md

 ```

+I ended up adding a box-shadow glow effect on the key by adding a blur and a red color, which you can see going into "dark mode" when you click on the skull icon light switch on the top-right of the homepage.
+I created that switch using `display: flex`, `flex-flow: column` and `transform: translateY()` to create a slide switch effect that slides up and down using `toggle`.
+I used a skull emoji as a child element inside a container.

 #### IMG folder:

 This folder contains too many images to count, but were necessary to accomplish my stylistic vision of Midnight Macabre.
+The "BLOODWORM" logo image in the Bloodworm game splash screen was A.I. generated using Microsoft Copilot, and CS50 duck image was plucked from the internet.

 #### SOUNDS folder: